Secured loans

 4. Your Credit History Still Matters

 Even though the loan is secured, lenders will run a credit check.
+As part of the approval process, they will review your borrowing history and credit file to assess your overall credit profile.
 The better your credit profile, the better the rate you’re likely to be offered.
-That said, even with past issues, you may still be approved—especially with specialist lenders.
+That said, even with a bad credit score or past issues, you may still be approved—especially with specialist lenders, though a bad credit score may limit your options.

 This is why secured loans are sometimes a route for people who have struggled to get personal loans.
 But don’t forget: higher risk often means higher interest.
 For borrowers exploring this, our main secured loans page explains how credit scores and secured borrowing interact.